nextflow-io/nextflow/docs/cli.md

 **Description**

 The `config` command is used for printing the project's configuration i.e. the `nextflow.config` and is especially useful for understanding the resolved profiles and parameters that Nextflow will use run a pipeline.
-For in-depth information, please refer the {ref}`config-profiles` section.
+For in-depth information, please refer the `config-profiles` section.

 **Options**